10x-Engineers/riscv-iommu-formal/README.md

 The following components and functionalities were covered as part of the formal verification process:

-- **Configuration**
-  - Verification of register-level configurations and initialization sequences.
-  - Ensured proper setup and access control for translation structures.

 - **AXI Modeling for Interfaces**
-  - Created formal AXI interface models for master/slave communication.
   - Modeled read/write transactions and response behavior for formal checks.

 - **Verification of Caches (DDTC / PDTC)**
-  - Verified data and page directory translation caches.
+  - Verified insertion, invalidation, lookup, and replacement logic of device/process directory translation caches.
-  - Checked cache entry allocation, eviction, and consistency properties.

-- **Properties for CDW (Command/Data Write)**
+- **Properties for CDW**
-  - Ensured correct ordering and completion of CDW operations.
-  - Verified command-data dependency and protocol compliance.
+  - Wrote properties to verify the accurate reporting of error messages during device directory walk(DDT) and process directory walk(PDT).

 ## Roadmap

 Planned extensions and improvements to this formal verification environment include:

-- [ ] **Integration of Software Interface Unit (SIU)** into the formal environment.
-- [ ] **Coverage closure** for remaining translation corner cases.
-- [ ] **Cross-check with simulation results** for mixed formal-simulation validation.
-- [ ] **Enhanced AXI protocol coverage** including burst and error scenarios.
-- [ ] **Automation scripts** for running proof, cover, and vacuity checks.
-- [ ] **Documentation and test plan publication** for reproducibility and review.
+- [ ] **